Our History and Origins

 Our Charity was first established after Queen Mary granted a Royal Charter to Chippenham in 1554.
 She gave Crown Land to the Borough and the income was split between paying for two local Members of Parliament and the upkeep of the bridge over the River Avon.

 On 18th April 1990, the Charity Commission granted a scheme called The Charities (Borough Lands Charity) Chippenham Order and the new Trustees took office.
 This led to the deeds, documents and assets being formally handed over to the Trustees in October 1990.
-As a result, the Charity had a large amount of money, some of which was Capital (could not be invested) and some Income (available to spend).
+The Charity Commission requested some immediate expenditure with a new ward at Chippenham Hospital being one example of this.
+A considerable proportion of the money was invested.

 Today, the Charity has: